2023 Solar Incentives Guide for Worthington, MN - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are meant to encourage people to make the switch to renewable energy by providing financial incentives that lower the burden of solar panel installation and use.
-You might be eligible for different types of incentives, including discounts, cash back or monthly utility bill credits, depending on your situation.
+The term "solar incentives" covers a range of financial incentives implemented to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+You may be eligible for different kinds of incentives, including cash back, discounts or monthly utility bill credits, depending on your situation.
 Some incentives come from your specific utility company, county or municipality, some from the state of Minnesota and others from the federal government.
 Some broad categories of solar incentives include:

-- Net Metering: You can sign a net metering contract with your Worthington utility company.
+• Net Metering: You may be able to sign a net metering agreement with your Worthington utility company.
 This agreement may apply to all or a percentage of the excess electricity that is generated by your solar panels.
-Your utility company will then deduct this value from your monthly utility bill.
+They will then deduct this value from your monthly utility bill.

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-Your local Worthington solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.
+The easiest way to learn more about how the new Clean Energy Credit will apply to you is to get in touch with your local Worthington solar panel installation expert.

 State & Local Solar Incentives